Neowless/COMP5400CW1/README.md

 This is defined by the average fitness value's stability and noise level.
 Healthier specie has more stable average fitness value.

 Dispersion indicates the stability of the average fitness value.
 Because of the amplitude of average fitness values is not the same in different fitness function, the dispersion is measured by the SNR (Signal-to-noise ratio), assuming the mean value of the average fitness values is the original signal after convergence.
-The results are exported in the command window.
+The results are exported in the MATLAB command window.

 ```
 SNR of original fitness function -0.1783